 Priority Group #1

-Students enrolled for the current school year that re-enroll on or before the last Wednesday of February.
+Students enrolled for the current school year are automatically re-enrolled unless formally withdrawn.
 (Students with an Individual Education Plan active on the first day of the following school year are automatically re-enrolled unless formally withdrawn).

 Priority Group #2

-Siblings of currently enrolled students will be given enrollment priority if an enrollment application form for each sibling is completed and returned on or before the last Wednesday of February.
+Siblings of currently enrolled students will be given enrollment priority if an enrollment application form for each sibling is completed and returned on or before 4:00pm on the last Wednesday of February.
 Sibling preference is defined as children who have at least one common parent/legal guardian.
+For the purposes of enrollment priority, a parent’s children, step-children, adopted children, foster children, and same household children, in which a parent or guardian resides, are all considered to be each other’s siblings.
 This preference is not available to applications received after open enrollment has closed.